home-assistant/addons/letsencrypt/DOCS.md

 Home Assistant in the default paths, add the following lines to Home Assistant's main configuration file, `configuration.yaml`:

+If you are configuring the DNS method with UI configuration of the add-On called *DNS Provider configuration*, only add the necessary attributes below the *dns:* key in the form.

 ```yaml
 # TLS with letsencrypt add-on
 http: